 The course is designed to expose master students to a comprehensive examination of the set of challenges confronting Human Resource Management in a global context in terms of attraction, recruitment, retention and exit.
 The course focuses on the variations in human resource management systems across countries and nations such as unfamiliarity of the social context the organization will be brought in, the difference between employee's cultural background and movement of employees to an unfamiliar social environment.
-The following topics will be covered in this course in the context of international human resources management: international organization strategy and structure, international human resource management and culture, international employment law, international workforce planning and staffing, international compensation and benefit and comparative international human resource management.
+The following topics will be covered in this course in the context of international human resources management: international organization strategy and structure, international human resource planning and staffing, international compensation and benefit and comparative international human resource management.